Expert Guide to Chocolate Tasting

 White chocolate: yellow, butters and creams

-Now we move onto the touch phase of your experience; this phase is designed to start your connection with chocolate and to engage with the beautiful food.
-Good chocolate should be dry on your finger tips and it should not feel sticky, gritty or waxy.
-Gently run your finger across the back of the bar and see how yours fares.
+Good chocolate should be smooth and dry on your finger tips and it should not feel sticky, gritty or waxy.
+Gently run your finger across the back of the bar and see how yours performs.

 We now listen to our chocolate; introducing more science into our experience.

 Take your chocolate and hold it up to your ear.
-Now, break it in two.
+What’s it saying?

 So I want you to take your piece of chocolate and rub it between your thumb and forefinger so it starts to melt a little.
 Then place into your cupped hands and take a deep breath in through your nose over the chocolate; and hold.

-Finally, we come to the most familiar part of the process; taste. this should be the climax to your overall experience.
+Finally, we come to the most familiar part of the process; taste. the climax to our overall experience.

 To really taste the chocolate I want to you to isolate your sense.